Dispersion in the Hubble-Lema\^{i}tre constant measurements from gravitational clustering: Conclusion and Discussion

 In this work, we have considered the effect of peculiar velocities on the error budget of the measurement of Hubble's constant in the local Universe.
 We have worked with a model where we consider observers and galaxies to be located in halos.
 The halo distribution and velocities are obtained from N-body simulations.
 We make a simplifying assumption of one observer and one target galaxy per halo.
 This is an oversimplification as it ignores subhalos, however this is expected to lead to a conservative estimates of the contribution of peculiar velocities as we ignore internal velocities within halos and the finger of god effect.

-Our key conclusions may be summarised as follows. \begin{itemize} \item We reproduce the result that the local measurements of the Hubble constant exhibit significant and systematic differences from the global value due to gravitational clustering and peculiar motions. \item We observe a correlation between the deviation of Hubble measurements from the global value and the local halo population.
-This is a new result. \item The study suggests that, regardless of how accurately we measure the local value of the Hubble constant, it cannot be directly interpreted as a measure of the global value and deviations of the order of $3-5\%$ may be expected. \end{itemize}
+Our key conclusions may be summarised as follows. \begin{itemize} \item We reproduce the result that the local measurements of the Hubble constant exhibit significant and systematic differences from the global value due to gravitational clustering and peculiar motions. \item We observe a negative correlation between the deviation of Hubble measurements from the global value and the local halo population.
+While earlier studies indicated such a correlation \cite{2014JCAP...10..028O,2014MNRAS.438.1805W,2017JCAP...03..022O}, this work provides a novel result by explicitly quantifying it. \item The study suggests that, regardless of how accurately we measure the local value of the Hubble constant, it cannot be directly interpreted as a measure of the global value and deviations of the order of $3-5\%$ may be expected. \end{itemize}

 We would like to note that observations have also revealed coherent bulk flow at scales in excess of $100$~Mpc/h in the region around the Milky Way galaxy.
 This puts our region as an outlier in the expected distribution of galaxies and flows in the $\Lambda$CDM model \cite{2023MNRAS.526.3051W, 2024MNRAS.527.3788H, 2024ApJ...967...47L}.
 An assessment of how these flows may contribute to the measurement of Hubble's constant requires improved simulations as we will need to simulate a much larger physical region than we have done so far while retaining high resolution.
 We plan to address this issue in a follow-up study while noting that if large-scale bulk flows indicate that we are away from the average, then it may very well be that we are in the tail of the distribution for observed $H_0$.
 Whether this can help alleviate the Hubble tension is something that can only be answered with more detailed studies.